“Annabell Lee, Annabell Lee,

 Nor was this the first creature to sit at her table.
 It had begun with a knock on the door and a cry of, “Mama, look who came to tea!” from her son, who she had thought running on the beach.
 Her thoughts of one of the distant neighbors or one of the old fishermen who occasionally walked the strand vanished as her son led his companion through the door.
 The seaweed that seemed to be one part of its makeup rustled on the rock that was the other.
 There was a head, arms, and legs, but no other features, like a giant, half-made doll.
 “It’s Annabell Lee, just like in the rhyme!” continued her son.

-Her mind froze, but her manners had been drilled into her as a child.
-“Won’t you come in?
+Her mind seemed to freeze.
+As if from afar she heard herself say, “Won’t you come in?
 Tea will be ready directly.”
 A more directed rustle of the seaweed was all the response she got.
 But the creature let her son lead it to the table.

 Habit carried her through the rattling of china, the pouring of tea, the toasting and buttering of tea cake, the transfer of her little daughter from playpan to high chair, but as she sat down to the table her nerve almost failed her.
 She latched onto something she could control: no one would find her inhospitable.

 The form had sucked tea cake into the mass of seaweed, had directed its featureless head to regard her son as he babbled happily about his walk on the beach, about rocks and shells he had found washed up, about a pile of rotting fish guts someone had left, and a pod of dolphins seen in the distance.
 It was a relief that she didn’t have to speak.